 This post is the second in a three-part series that explains the motivation for converting former employees to employees for life and the incredible value realized.

-In part one of this series, we outlined the four primary reasons why companies across all sectors, shapes and sizes are launching Alumni Programs to engage employees for life.
+In part one of this series, we outlined the four primary reasons why companies across all sectors, shapes and sizes are launching Corporate Alumni Programs to engage employees for life.
 Retirement, shorter tenures, automation and social media have and will continue to shift workplace dynamics making it essential to stay connected with former employees to gain a competitive advantage.
-When properly managed as a strategic initiative, there is quantifiable evidence that a robust Alumni Program fosters relationships with alumni as brand-building advocates, creates career pathways back to the company for top talent and opens doors for new business at clients and prospects.
+When properly managed as a strategic initiative, there is quantifiable evidence that a robust Corporate Alumni Program fosters relationships with alumni as brand-building advocates, creates career pathways back to the company for top talent as boomerang employees and opens doors for new business at clients and prospects.

 So, what does a robust Alumni Program look like?

 Alumni Programs that produce measurable results thoughtfully create a mutually beneficial community among current employees, former employees and the organization.
 The best way we have found to visualize this is in the context of the “Five Essential P’s of Alumni Community”:

 Understanding the five essential P’s of alumni community

 Before diving into an explanation of the five P’s, it is useful to explain the importance of creating a community.
 A community provides the cohesion necessary to maintain long-term relationships and stimulate engagement.
 The five essential P’s outlined here are the building blocks effective Corporate Alumni Programs use to develop strong communities that benefit their organizations and alumni.